Bringing you the

 I recommend you and your husband say the Rosary together

-daily for your daughter and your daughter's family.
+daily for your daughter and especially for her husband's family.

 If you are on good terms with your daughter, share